 For further information call 334-567-3002.

-The Fort Toulouse campground will close to the public at 12 PM on Sunday, October 30, and reopen to the public at 12 PM on Sunday, November 6.
-The Boat Ramp will close to the public at 3 PM on Tuesday, November 1, and reopen at 3 PM on Friday, November 4.
+The Fort Toulouse campground will close to the public at 12 PM on Friday, October 27, and reopen to the public at 12 PM on Sunday, November 5.